 ASSESSING MOLECULAR DIVERSITY OF TROPICAL MAIZE INBRED LINES USING SINGLE NUCLEOTIDE POLYMORPHIC (SNP) MARKERS

-ABSTACT
+ABSTRACT

 The present study was conducted to assess the molecular diversity and population structure of 107 tropical maize inbred lines collected from working germplasm programs using SNP markers.
 A total of 97 genome-wide SNP markers were employed for genotyping through the KASP assay.
 The polymorphism information content (PIC) values ranged from 0.018 to 0.375 with an overall mean of 0.285, indicating that the majority of markers were moderately informative.
 Hierarchical clustering grouped the inbred lines into three major clusters, reflecting clear genetic differentiation among the tropical maize inbred lines.
 Principal component analysis (PCA) further validated these findings by identifying highly divergent lines Viz., AHG-122, CIMMYT-22, BHG-ze20, AHG-110-1.
 The congruence between UPGMA clustering and PCA confirmed the robustness of the diversity analysis.
 These findings provide valuable insights into the genetic relationships among tropical maize inbreds and highlight the utility of SNP markers in guiding the selection of parental lines for hybrid development.